 HOLD FUNDS POLICY

-Equitable Bank’s Hold Funds Policy1 is based on the regulations set in the Bank Act, and the rules established by the Canadian Payments Association (CPA).
+Equitable Bank’s Hold Funds Policy1 is based on the regulations set in the Bank Act, and the rules established by Payments Canada.
 For the purposes of this policy, “cheque” also includes certified cheques, bank drafts, money orders and other instruments.

 How it works